gabotronix/underpass-docs/pritunl.md

 #### Pritunl Settings:

-Once logged in to Pritunl, you will be asked to set a new admin username and password.
+Once logged in to the Pritunl admin panel, you will be asked to set a new admin username and password.

-You may also add your IPv6 if your VPS host provided you with one.
+You can also add your IPv6 if your VPS host provided you with one.

 Leave the rest of the settings to their defaults and click on `Save`.
 Changing port `443`, for instance, may render Pritunl inaccessible.